View Socialize Icon Set

 Pencil drawing of a fist.

-Instead, we're looking to develop a modern, stylized, easy-recognizable symbol.
+Instead, we're looking to develop a modern, stylized, easily-recognizable symbol.
 Therefore, we're continuing to explore the fist drawing, now coming up with a more simple and stylized version.

 Stylized drawing of the fist.